• Home

 Types of migraines

-Sufferers can experience several types of migraines, including migraines with aura, where warning signs such as flashing lights, tingling or dizziness are experienced prior to pain.
+Sufferers can experience several types of migraines, including migraines with aura, where warning signs such as flashing lights, tingling or dizziness are experienced before pain.
 Other migraines include those without aura, or even silent migraines where warning symptoms occur but no headache develops.

 Common triggers